KauanIzidoro/KauanIzidoro.github.io/README.md

 ### Game Development with Java FX
 ![game-java](/assets/atemporal.png)

 Development of all game logic and flow using Object-Oriented Programming **(OOP)** concepts and best software development practices.
+This project used scrum as an agile method.

+#### Technologies
+- Java 8
+- Java FX & Java X
+- CSS

 [Read more](https://github.com/KauanIzidoro/Game-Java) -->